Regala/burp-scope-monitor/README.md

 - Accessible from Proxy tab (right click, mark request as analyzed/not)
 - Send to Repeater convenience
 - Enforcment of Burp's in scope rules
-- Import/Export state file directly to a CSV file for convenience
+- Import/Export state file directly to a CSV file for
 - Autosave option

 ## Installation